SMDynamicsLab/Perturbations2019/README.md

+Code and data to reproduce all figures in
 C. R. González, M. L. Bavassi, and R. Laje, “Response to perturbations as a built-in feature in a mathematical model for paced finger tapping”.
 Phys Rev E 100, 062412 (2019).
 doi: 10.1103/PhysRevE.100.062412